gandrav07/oozie-coordinator-use-cases/Oozie-Authentication-Specification.md

 ### 3. Server Authentication Implementation

-To write a new custom authentication, two classes have to be provided with overrided implementation.
+To write a new custom authentication for server, two classes have to be provided with overrided implementation.

 **1. Provider:** three methods are required to implement.
-    * supports(): the method checks if its authentication mechanism supports the authentication information a request provided.
+    * supports() : the method checks if its authentication mechanism supports the authentication information a request provided.

-    * getAuthenticationToken(): the method is called after supports() returns true and used to constructs the token from parameters in a request.
+    * getAuthenticationToken() : the method is called after supports() returns true and used to constructs the token from parameters in a request.

-    * authenticate(): the method is used to validate a token created above and rewrite it with new information if needed.
+    * authenticate() : the method is used to validate a token created above and rewrite it with new information if needed.

 **2. Token:** the instance contains the information for a authentication provider to use.

 For example,

-_SimpleAuthenticationHeadProvider_ implments the AuthenticationProvider to check if client has send a parameter (username) in the request.
+_SimpleAuthenticationHeadProvider_ implements the AuthenticationProvider to check if client has send a parameter (username) in the request.

 _SimpleAuthenticationToken_ extends AbstractAuthenticationToken to set the authentication flag to true and save client parameter in a instance of Token.

 ### 4. Client Authentication Implementation

+To write a new custom authentication for client, one class have to be provided with overrided implementation.

+*HttpAuthenticator:* one methods is required to implement.
+    * authenticate(conf, connection) : the method is used to do the client authentication and insert authentication information to http connection.

+For example,

+SimpleAuthenticator extends the HttpAuthenticator and send user name as http connection's request parameter.

 ### 5. Server Authentication Configuration